Hurricane Erin threatens dangerous surf for much of the East Coast as a new tropical system brews in its wake

 (CNN) — Hurricane Erin is churning up life-threatening rip currents and dangerous surf along much of the US East Coast and will soon send destructive waves and storm surge to North Carolina’s Outer Banks.
 Meanwhile, Atlantic hurricane season is hitting its stride, threatening to spin up another named storm in Erin’s wake.

-Erin, a sprawling high-end Category 2 hurricane with sustained winds just shy of Category 3 status, is not forecast to make landfall but will impact much of the East Coast with dangerous coastal conditions as it tracks north, nearly paralleling the coast.
+Erin, a sprawling Category 2 hurricane, is not forecast to make landfall but will impact much of the East Coast with dangerous coastal conditions as it tracks north, nearly paralleling the coast.
 Bermuda will face similar conditions to the storm’s east.

-The impact is already being felt on US coastlines.
-At least 75 rip-current rescues were conducted along North Carolina’s southern coast Monday, officials in New Hanover County reported.
-The county’s Wrightsville Beach has issued a no-swim advisory through Friday.
+Preparations are ramping up along the coast with the worst of Erin’s impacts expected to begin Wednesday in North Carolina.
+Gov. Josh Stein declared a state of emergency on Tuesday to free up resources as the state’s coastal region readies up for the hurricane’s threats.

+Erin is already creating dangers: Dozens of rip current rescues have been conducted in North Carolina, and popular beaches in Maryland, Virginia, Delaware and New Jersey, as well as all public beaches in New York City, have enacted no swimming decrees until Erin’s threat passes.

+“They are very large, sometimes several blocks wide, and extremely strong,” Proffitt told CNN.
+“It’s a lot of water moving.
+It’s a lot of energy.
+It’s all funneling out.
+So it really doesn’t matter how good of a swimmer you are.”

+Not far to the north, Surf City Fire Department Ocean Rescue Services made 15 rescues Monday, Fire Chief Allen Wilson told CNN.

-A tropical storm watch stretches from the middle of North Carolina’s coast north past Kitty Hawk, including the Pamlico Sound.
-The watch means tropical-storm-force winds (39 to 73 mph) are possible within 48 hours.
+A tropical storm warning stretches from the middle of North Carolina’s coast up to its border of Virginia.
+The warning means tropical-storm-force winds (39 to 73 mph) are expected within 36 hours.
+A tropical storm watch has been issued for areas north of the Virginia–North Carolina border up to Chincoteague, Virginia, just south of Delaware.

 Dare and Hyde counties, which encompass most of the Outer Banks, have already issued local states of emergency with mandatory evacuations for Hatteras and Ocracoke islands.